mach-composer/mach-composer-cli/docs/src/reference/components/structure.md

 ### apollo federation

-The following variable is given when `apollo_federation` integration is defined.
+The following variable is given when the [`apollo_federation` integration](../../topics/integrations/apollo_federation.md) is defined.

 ```terraform
 variable "apollo_federation" {